ETHZ-RobotX/RoboticsSummerSchool/docs/installation/smb_ros2_workspace.md

 >      Click here for more details!
 >  </summary>
 >
 >  The Dev Containers extension uses "bind mounts" to source code in your local filesystem by default.
-While this is the simplest option, on macOS and Windows, you may encounter slower disk performance when using `catkin (FIXME) build` or other disk-intensive operations.
+While this is the simplest option, on macOS and Windows, you may encounter slower disk performance or other disk-intensive operations.
 If you encounter this issue, consider using Method 2.
 > </details>

 ##### 1) Clone the workspace